dmmagdal/Huggingface_Examples/MiscStyles_StableDiffusion/README.md

     - Non-square aspect ratios work better for some prompts.
 If you want a portrait photo, try using a 2:3 or a 9:16 aspect ratio.
 If you want a landscape photo, try using a 3:2 or a 16:9 aspect ratio.
     - Use slightly higher resolution for better results: 640x640px, 512x768px, 768x512px, etc.
     - Dreamlike Diffusion 1.0 is SD 1.5 fine tuned on high quality art, made by [dreamlike.art](https://dreamlike.art/).
+ - **Waifu Diffusion v1.4**
+    - Based on Stable Diffusion v2.1
+    - Generally an update of the previously mentioned Waifu Diffusion model hosted by the same person of Huggingface Hub

 ### Embeddings